 But I’ve been on the hunt lately for ideas that work, that don’t require me needing to scrub the bathtub out beforehand or hold hands with a stranger for 20 minutes while she tuts at my lack of cuticle care.

-Here are my 7 favorite non-cheesy ways to relax as a busy mom with many balls in the air:
+Here are my 7 favorite non-cheesy realistic self care ideas for a busy mom with many balls in the air:

-Solo Lunch Date In the middle of a busy day, sometimes it’s nice to go grab lunch by yo’self and people watch for a bit.
-Bonus points if you can go the whole lunch without scrolling Instagram.
+4. Solo Lunch Date In the middle of a busy day, sometimes it’s nice to go grab lunch by yo’self and people watch for a bit.
+Bonus points if you can go the whole lunch without scrolling social media.

-Here’s the thing: self care is not a one-off thing you do when you’re feeling stressed to the max.
+Here’s the thing: finding a realistic self care idea is for those one-off times when you’re feeling stressed to the max.
 It has to be a regular thing if it’s going to work at all.

 Sending self-care vibes to you, busy mama bird.
 You deserve the break!